TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 Registering validators
 ======================

-Now we know how validators are working and when they are called.
+The last chapter shows how validators are working and when they are called.
-However, we have to connect our domain model with the validators to define which part of the model has to be checked by which validator.
-Therefore there are three possibilities which we define in the following:
+However the domain model must be connected with the validators.
+It must be defined which part of the model has to be checked by which validator.
+Therefore there are three possibilities as follows:

 * validating in the domain model with annotations
-* validating in the domain model with our own validator class
+* validating in the domain model with user defined validator class
 * validating of controller arguments